menchel/mathematica-prolog-interpreter/renamer/README.md

 # Renamer
-- replaces the names of variables to prevent collition.
+- replaces the names of variables to prevent collision.